 What Makes These Noodles Special?

 La Mian noodles are not only cheap in China, but they are extremely delicious.
-You can find restaurants that sell these throughout all of China and are a favorite among locals as well as visitors.
+You can find restaurants that sell these throughout the country and are a favorite among locals as well as visitors.
 The noodles are quite simple.
 They are hand pulled and added into a soup, usually with a flavorful beef broth, fresh coriander, scallions, and sliced radishes.
 If the noodles come with meat, count on a yummy beef.

 One of the coolest things about the noodles is watching them be made.
 You get a front row seat and can see the dough being pulled, stretched and cooked right in front of you!
 Watch the video below to see glimpse into how they are made (it's amazing).

 What Are They Called?

-Lā Miàn noodles are what the noodles are really called but they are also nicknamed "hand pulled noodles" or "muslim noodles".
+Lā Miàn noodles are what the noodles are really called but they are also nicknamed "hand pulled noodles".
 Knowing the real name is super helpful so you can order them in restaurants.

 How Can I Order If I Don't Speak Chinese?